Who We Are

 A high quality of life, a vibrant economy and a healthy environment and climate for generations to come, built with renewable energy, efficient energy use and conservation.

 - Gas efficiency.
-Save at least 4.6 million therms of natural gas annually at a levelized cost of no more than 57 cents per therm.
+Save at least 4.53 million therms of natural gas annually at a levelized cost of no more than 45.3 cents per therm for NW Natural.
+Save at least 400,000 therms of natural gas annually at a levelized cost of no more than 52 cents per therm for Cascade Natural Gas.

 - Renewable resource development.
 Report annually on project and market development assistance provided, including the number of projects supported, milestones met and documentation of results from a market and technology perspective.
-Obtain at least 0.66 aMW in installed generation of net-metered standard projects, including solar and small wind.
-For non-solar custom projects, the three-year rolling average incentive is not to exceed $40/allocated MWh.
+Obtain at least 0.7 aMW in installed generation of net-metered standard projects, including solar and small wind.
+For non-solar custom projects, the three-year rolling average project incentive is not to exceed $29/allocated megawatt hour.
 Report sources of funding and the selection criteria for innovative and custom solar projects.

 - Financial integrity.
-Earn an unqualified audit opinion.
+Earn an unqualified audit opinion, which may be termed “unmodified” by the financial industry.

 - Program delivery efficiency.
 Keep administrative and program support costs below 9 percent of annual revenues.

 - Customer satisfaction.
-Achieve greater than 85 percent satisfaction rates for customers’ interactions with program representatives and overall satisfaction, as measured by surveys.
+Achieve at least 85 percent satisfaction rates for customers’ interactions with program representatives and overall satisfaction, as measured by surveys.

 View Energy Trust's performance against the 2012 OPUC performance measures on pages 25 and 26 of the 2012 Annual Report to the Oregon Public Utility Commission.

-In addition, Energy Trust reports progress to annual goals and goals listed in a five-year strategic plan.
+In addition, Energy Trust reports progress to annual goals and five-year Strategic Plan goals.
 View our policy and reports page to see these public plans and corresponding reports.

 In 1999, Oregon lawmakers and citizens envisioned a future with Oregon homes and businesses powered by clean, affordable energy.
 They established stable, consistent funding to help Oregonians invest in energy efficiency and renewable resources.
 A new nonprofit organization—Energy Trust of Oregon—was created to lead the way.